hyperledger/besu-docs/docs/private-networks/tutorials/permissioning/onchain.md

 Please update all dependencies in there before proceeding.

 In addition, we also recommend using [Hardhat](https://hardhat.org/hardhat-runner/docs/guides/deploying) instead of [Truffle](https://trufflesuite.com/), as the development environment.
-Please refer to the Quorum Dev Quickstart for an [example](../../tutorials/quickstart.md)
+Please refer to the [Quorum Dev Quickstart](../../tutorials/quickstart.md) for an example.

 :::